 MATERIAL EVENT RECORDED SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENTS

-There are no material changes and commitments affecting the financial position of theCompany which has occurred between the end of the financial year of the Company i.e.March 312020 and the date of the Directors' Report.
-Pursuant to the Investment Agreementdated July 8 2017 entered into by Capital First Limited with the Company and itsPromoters we have received communication from Capital First Limited about theirwillingness to convert 1230098 Optionally Convertible Redeemable Preference Shares(OCRPS) issued at a price of Rs.
-284.53 per OCRPS into equivalent number of equity sharesin terms of the aforesaid agreement.
+There are no material changes and commitments affecting the financial position of theCompany which has occurred between the end of the financial year of the Company i.e.March 312020 and the date of the DIRECTORS' Report.

 SUBSIDIARY AND ASSOCIATES COMPANIES

-In accordance with section 129(3) of the Companies Act 2013 and regulation 34(2) ofSEBI (Listing Obligations and Disclosure Requirement) Regulations 2015 the ConsolidatedFinancial Statements of the Company including the financial details of all the subsidiarycompanies forms part of this Annual Report.
-The Consolidated financial statements havebeen prepared in accordance with the Indian Accounting Standards issued by the Instituteof Chartered Accountants of India.
+In accordance with Section 129(3) of the Companies Act 2013 and Regulation 34(2) ofSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 the ConsolidatedFinancial Statements of the Company including the financial details of all the subsidiarycompanies forms part of the Annual Report.
+The Consolidated Financial Statements havebeen prepared in accordance with the provisions of Indian Accounting Standards issued bythe Institute of Chartered Accountants of India.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP)